 What is Jira Cloud?

 Jira also is a highly customizable project management solution.
-It’s highly popular among software developers and similar users.
-It has features that benefit almost any kind of team, though.
+It’s highly popular among software developers and similar users, but has features that benefit almost any kind of team.
 It made our list of one of the most agile project management software packages.

 Jira offers multiple interfaces so that team members can match the interface to the type of project work being performed.
 Jira works especially well to set a project completion date or a software release date and show the progress toward that date.